-Measuring both the benefits and the costs of liberalizing subsidies and barriers to trade and migration is still an inexact science, despite the huge amount of progress that has been made over the past two decades in global CGE modelling.25 We have tried to accommodate shortcomings by providing a range of estimates and by erring on the conservative side in the above analysis.
+Measuring both the benefits and the costs of liberalizing trade is still an inexact science, despite the huge amount of progress that has been made over the past two decades in global CGE modelling.
+We have tried to accommodate shortcomings by providing a range of estimates and by erring on the conservative side in the above analysis.
 Nonetheless it is worth reviewing the key areas where analytical improvements are still needed.
 On the cost side, more empirical research on the real costs of adjustments to trade policy changes, and how they are spread over time for different groups, would be helpful.
+Those costs may in fact be only a small fraction of that assumed in the above benefit/cost calculus, in which case those ratios may be underestimated by several orders of magnitude.
 On the benefit side, economists have made more progress but plenty of scope remains for further improvements, particularly on the size and longevity of dynamic gains from trade reform.
-Key areas, discussed in turn below, are the assumed policy counterfactual, the tariff aggregation issue, product quality differences, new products, measurement of distortions in markets for service products, and behaviour of labor markets.
+Key areas, discussed in turn below, are the assumed policy counterfactual and measurement of distortions in markets for service products.